EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Note: weapons that are scripted to directly use the Kill command will not increase the challenges.

 bPreventNoFastTravelMessage
-Prevent the sNoFastTravelUndiscovered mesasge when clicking on an undiscovered map marker.
+Prevent the sNoFastTravelUndiscovered message when clicking on an undiscovered map marker.
 Options (Prevent No Fast Travel Message): bPlaySound - play a 'cancel' sound when trying to click on an undiscovered marker